Sahapat/sahapat.github.io/README.md

 # sahapat.github.io
 ## Welcome to my Website with Github page

-This site is contain my web projects i practise and convert to static site.
+This site contains the web projects I practise and convert to static site.

 ## Link to view my projects
 <ul>